 The University is pleased to offer students installment payment plans for tuition over the period of a semester (Summer semester not included).
-To enroll, an Installment Plan Request Form must be completed by the student and submitted to the Finance Department.
-The installment plan is offered at the discretion of the University and may change over time.
+To enroll, installment requests must be submitted through Classter.

 Family Tuition Discount

 To avail a family tuition discount, two or more first degree family members must be enrolled at the university.
 To receive the family tuition discount, a Family Tuition Discount Form must be completed by the students and submitted to the Finance Department.
 The University offers a family tuition discount for select programs, subject to change at its discretion.